a5c-ai/a5c/docs/cli/reference.md

 Notes:

 - Reactor parses multiple YAML docs via `yaml.parseAllDocuments` and accumulates emitted events from all matching documents.
-- Default rules path is `.a5c/events/reactor.yaml` when `--file` is omitted.
+- Default rules path is the directory `.a5c/events/`; when a directory is provided (or omitted), all `*.yaml|*.yml` files under it are loaded recursively.
+You may also pass a single file path via `--file`.
 - Custom event names in `on:` match against the input action or `client_payload.event_type`.

 ### `events emit`